j450h1/udacity-data-scientist-nanodegree-project-1-write-a-data-science-blog-post/README.md

 # Setup

-* You will authenticate with Google BigQuery using my service account key which I have provided (usually I would ask that you provide your own key, but want to make sure it "just works"" for you in this case)
+* You will authenticate with Google BigQuery using my service account key which I have provided (usually I would ask that you provide your own key, but want to make sure it "**just works**" for you in this case)

 * All you need to do is open up analysis.ipynb in jupyter notebook AFTER installing any dependencies ```pip install -r requirements.txt``

+* For a seamless experience, it is recommended that you install Python 3 through the Anaconda distribution as per: https://problemsolvingwithpython.com/01-Orientation/01.03-Installing-Anaconda-on-Windows/

 # Tasks